MCP Workflow Guide for Product Managers

 When your VP asks "do users actually want this?", you can respond in real-time:

-"Pull up the sentiment breakdown and top themes from my onboarding study"
+"What is the average NPS score and top themes from my onboarding study?"

 No scrambling for slides.
-Claude gives you data-backed answers instantly.
+Claude gives you data-backed answers instantly with both quantitative metrics and qualitative context.

 Weekly Research Cadence